enekochan/insta360-go-firmware-tool/README.md

 Description
 ===========
-Unofficial Insta360 GO2 camera firmware tool.
+Unofficial Insta360 GO 2 and Insta360 GO 3 cameras firmware tool.

-The GO2 camera uses an Ambarella H22 SoC and the firmware has a very similar structure to other cameras that also use Ambarella chips (A2, A7, A9, A12, H2 and others) like the GoPro Hero 3, SJCAM SJ7 and SJ8, Xiaomi Yi and Mi, DJI drones and many more.
+The Insta360 GO 2 and Insta360 GO 3 cameras use an Ambarella H22 SoC and the firmware has a very similar structure to other cameras that also use
+Ambarella chips (A2, A7, A9, A12, H2 and others) like the GoPro Hero 3, SJCAM SJ7 and SJ8, Xiaomi Yi and Mi, DJI drones and many more.
 See a more detailed list [here](https://en.wikipedia.org/wiki/List_of_Ambarella_products).

-But this firmware is different because it also includes the charge case firmware.
+But this firmware is different because it also includes the case firmware.
 A detailed explanation of the firmware structure is described in the [docs](docs/README.md).

 Disclaimer
 ==========